GetRioToday/16472538603-ThaBronx3/README.md

 **Experience ID**: 16472538603

+# ⚠️ Update (6/22/2026)
+Tha Bronx 3 has made signifiant map changes, as well as anticheat (removal) changes.
+Due to this, the code listed in this repo may no longer be functional, and sooner rather than later, the rest of the functional code may stop working.
+Use the code as **a base that you understand**, rather than directly copying it, to ensure your scripts remain functional.

 # Available Scripts:
-⚠️ Globals/utility functions and classes are not in all of these scripts.
+ℹ️ Global, utility functions, and classes, **are not provided in most of these scripts**.
 You must implement them yourself.

-These scripts are outdated from many, many sources ago - but still work:
+These scripts are outdated from many, many sources ago - but still work at the time of publication:
 - [Infinite Money](InfiniteMoney.lua): A fully functional Kool-Aid autofarm that produces the kool aid required for the Infinite Money vulnerability.
 Once cooking is finished, it performs the vulnerability by selling it.
 - [InfiniteMoney (LTK Hub)](InfiniteMoney-LTK%20Hub.lua): A raw version of the Infinite Money vulnerability created by cytox at LTK Hub.
 - [No Ragdoll / No Fall Damage](No%20Ragdoll.lua): Prevents you from ragdolling due to fall damage only.
 Other types of ragdolling will still happen.